syntest-framework/syntest-framework/plugins/plugin-core-listener-rabbitmq/README.md

-# Publisher interface plugin for the SynTest Core.
+# RabbitMQ (amqp) publisher interface plugin for the SynTest Core.